Agentic Substrate Readiness

 AI tools directly observed on-site — chatbots (Ada, Tidio AI, Chatbase, Botpress, Voiceflow, Dialogflow), AI content tools (Jasper, Copy.ai, Writer), AI personalisation (Dynamic Yield), AI search (Algolia AI), AI summarisation widgets.

-API-first / headless / composable architecture, webhook infrastructure, MCP manifests at /.well-known/mcp.json or /.well-known/ai-plugin.json, OAuth or API-key surfaces for delegated agent identity, modern CMS with documented API access.
-Presence of an MCP manifest is a strong positive signal; absence is the modal default for businesses today and not by itself a finding.
+API-first / headless / composable architecture, webhook infrastructure, OAuth or API-key surfaces for delegated agent identity, modern CMS with documented API access.
+(MCP manifests are scored separately below, not double-counted here.)

 Workflow orchestration depth — detected automation platforms (Zapier, Make, n8n, Workato, native automations), AI-assisted automation patterns, evidence of multi-step orchestration.